Skyfire (Canberra): History of the event

 Skyfire 21 was held on 21 March 2009, with fireworks commencing at 8.33pm and lasting for 21 minutes.
-The firing zone was down the center basin of Lake Burley Griffin up to Anzac Parade and Parliament House down to Regatta Point.
+The firing zone was down the centre basin of Lake Burley Griffin up to Anzac Parade and Parliament House down to Regatta Point.
 Fortunato Foti and a band of pyrotechnicians from Foti International Fireworks provided the show which was "at least 30 per cent bigger than the previous years," with "over 3,000 aerial fireworks, 15 to 20,000 shooting comets".
 One barge shot off a few more fireworks for 5–10 minutes after the show completed.

 On 19 March 2011 around 80,000 people attended Skyfire.
 That year over 30 youths were taken into custody by police for underage drinking at the event.
 The following year, 130 police were employed to patrol Skyfire, and youth reception stations were set up at the event.

 The 2012 event featured more than 2,500 aerial fireworks.

 Skyfire 25 in 2013 featured displays by the Royal Australian Navy (RAN), the Federation Guard and the Snowy Hydro Rescue Helicopter.

 Skyfire in 2014 utilised around 3,000 individual cues and approximately eight kilometres of cabling.

 Skyfire 2018 featured 40,000 pyrotechnic effects, 2,500 shells and 25,000 shooting comets.
-The firework display will start at 8:30pm with events at Regatta Point starting at 6:00 pm including music, Federation Guard displays and a Royal Australian Air Force (RAAF) fast jet handling display.
+The firework display started at 8:30pm with events at Regatta Point starting at 6:00 pm including music, Federation Guard displays and a Royal Australian Air Force (RAAF) fast jet handling display.

 Skyfire was cancelled in 2020, for the first time, due to the coronavirus pandemic in Australia.
 In November 2020, the 2021 show was also cancelled due to the pandemic.

+On 26 October 2023 at 8 am local time, as part of a huge announcement, it was announced that Skyfire would return on 16 March 2024, after a 5-year hiatus due to the pandemic. amplifyCBR radio stations Hit104.7 and Mix 106.3 Canberra both co-hosted the event live from Regatta Point and Lake Burley Griffin.